This article is based on the Azure CTP June Update. All information is subject to change.

 Topics provide a durable mechanism that lets me push content out to up to 2,000 subscribers per topic.
 That subscriber limitation is unfortunate, as it potentially forces a solution architecture (like the one I’ll describe) to work around it by somehow creating segments in the Topic.
 For example, instead of a U.S. Inventory Check Topic that subscribers filter by region, I might have to create a SouthCentral U.S. Inventory Check Topic and then further filter to the specific local branch.
 With that caveat, I’ll proceed with my single Inventory Check Topic, as I can promise I won’t have more than a handful of franchise locations in my wonderland.

-You can download the Windows Azure CTP June Update from bit.ly/p3DhAU, and find the management portal at portal.appfabriclabs.com.
+You can download the Azure CTP June Update from bit.ly/p3DhAU, and find the management portal at manage.windowsazure.com/.
 I’ll access the management portal to retrieve a few pieces of information I need to use in my code (see Figure 2).

-Figure 2 Getting Information from the Windows Azure Management Portal
+Figure 2 Getting Information from the Azure Management Portal

 I need to grab the Service Gateway, the Default Issuer (always “owner” in the CTP) and the Default Key.
 Because I need these throughout my sample, I’ll create them at object scope: